Llannerch Hall

-Llanerch Hall, Trefnant, Clwyd, Wales, is a country house with medieval origins.
+Llannerch Hall, Trefnant, Clwyd, Wales, is a country house with medieval origins.
 It was rebuilt twice at the beginning and at the end of the 17th century, was again rebuilt in the 19th century, and further modified in the 20th.
 The hall is now divided into flats, each with its own Grade II* listing.
 The parkland, now a golf course, conceals traces of a late 17th century Italianate terraced garden that rivalled those at Powis Castle.
 The gardens were entirely destroyed in the 19th century rebuilding.
 The house remains privately owned.

 History

 The site of Llannerch Hall has been occupied since medieval times and was formerly called Lleweni Vechan.
 In the Tudor period, a house on the site was described by its owner, the Welsh-language poet Gryffydd ap Ieuan, as "a high-crested, too long sided, loose-eaved, short-raftered, rambling, soot-accumulating old ornament of ancient workmanship".
 In the early 17th century the Llannerch estate came into the possession of Peter Mutton.
 (Note: Sources vary as to whether Mutton bought the estate, or inherited it.)
 Mutton, the son of minor Welsh gentry, pursued a successful career as a lawyer, becoming Clerk of the Crown for Denbigh and Montgomery, Attorney General for Wales and The Marches, and a knight.
 His son, Mutton Davies, was a soldier, and the Continental gardens he saw on foreign tours encouraged him to create a spectacular terraced garden at Llannerch in the early 1660s.
 Elisabeth Whittle, in her study The Historic Gardens of Wales, records a pool with a statue of Neptune, grottoes, cascades and gazebos, and suggests that the "foreign, outrageously unnatural style" employed led to a garden that, in its day, rivalled that at Powis Castle as "one of the most spectacular in Wales".
 (Note: The 1662 painting of the garden at Llannerch illustrates the front cover of Elisabeth Whittle's volume, The Historic Gardens of Wales.)

 In the mid 19th century, the hall was largely rebuilt, taking on broadly its present appearance.
 The 17th century gardens were almost completely destroyed.
 In the early 20th century, the then owners, Captain and Mrs Piers Jones, employed Percy Stephen Cane to undertake further remodelling of the grounds.
 In the 21st century, Llannerch Hall is divided into thirteen flats, all privately owned.